sUyMur/pfarnow_website/content/post/202006_Health_ColdShowers/index.md

 Evidence suggests that cold showers strengthens our immune system, reduce inflammation and obviously energizes you right away.[^1] :muscle:

-After I saw the video by Matt D'Avella "[I took cold showers for 30 days](https://www.youtube.com/watch?v=MsSBBPeNNDY)" I thought this might not be for me.
+After I saw a video by Matt D'Avella: "[I took cold showers for 30 days](https://www.youtube.com/watch?v=MsSBBPeNNDY)" - I thought this might not be for me.
 The video starts with him jumping straight into the shower: full-blown, kamikaze "I'm gonna do this now" mode.
 Just is doing it Shia LaBeouf style[^2] and getting over with it is not my kind of *style*.
 It's not a positive attitude towards cold showers, the benefits you gain and also creates a mental barrier of doing it.

 Allen Carr, who wrote "Stop Smoking Now"[^3], explains that we are prone to fall victim to our own attitudes.
 Just thinking that a cold shower might not be desirable makes us believe that.
 He writes about the myth: